 (Important: ignore "digital zoom" specifications in ads.
 Only pay attention to optical zoom.
 Digital zoom is of no value.
 All it does is crop the image in the camera.
 You can always crop an image in software after you have transferred it to your computer, and you have more freedom at this time.)

 Long focal lengths present problems for photographers.
 It is hard to hold a camera sufficiently stable at a focal length of 300 mm.
 Bright sunlight helps, and a tripod or monopod can do wonders.
-An increasing number of cameras with extreme zooms have stabilized lenses that compensate for camera shake.
+A few cameras with extreme zooms have a stabilized lens, that compensates for camera shake.
 Good stabilization can make a remarkable difference in sharpness of handheld shots at extreme focal lengths.
-Do not buy a superzoom without image stabilization unless you plan on using a tripod.

 Lenses with the same focal length and aperture can differ substantially in quality.
 A poor lens is not as sharp, and it may exhibit chromatic aberration, which means that all colors are not brought to the same focus.
 This usually shows up as colored fringes at high contrast edges.

 Unlike aperture and zoom range, you cannot read the lens quality of the camera box.
 The two best approaches to getting a good lens are (1) read reviews, and (2) stick with reputable camera companies.
-I tend to trust camera companies such as Olympus, Nikon, and Canon more than electronics companies who only moved into cameras with the advent of digital photography.
+I tend to trust camera companies such as Olympus, Nikon, and Canon more than electronics companies such as HP who only moved into cameras with the advent of digital photography.
 I think it is easier of a camera manufacturer to incorporate good electronics than for a camera company to incorporate good optics.
-A few of the electronics companies are buying optics from reputable lens companies.

 Here I am not talking about photo software that comes with your computer, but rather the software built into the camera.
 Taking a digital photo means a fair amount of computation.
 When you snap a digital photo, the camera first grabs a "pre-photo" to determine the brightness and color balance of the scene.
 It then shoots the real picture, based on the earlier information.